ctfdavis/Phoenix-Todo-Rest-API-Demo/README.md

 - Run `mix setup` to install and setup dependencies
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
-The homepage contains links to the swagger ui and local mailbox for demo usages.
+The homepage contains links to the swagger ui and local mailbox for demo purposes.